10 Tips for Car Travel with Pets

 6. Make a Veterinarian Appointment

-Before a long vacation or other trip, take your pet to the vet to make sure that he or she is in good health.
+Before a long vacation or trip, take your pet to the vet to make sure that he or she is in good health.
 This can help eliminate some of the chances of running into problems where you find out while traveling with pets that your animal might have some kind of health problem.

 7. Equip Your Pet with an ID Tag